Try this peppercorn-infused Poached Pears with Pepper recipe as a spicy dessert for your next meal.

 Poached Pears with Pepper Recipe

 Small Comice and Anjou pears are particularly good poached.
-The pepper adds a warmth which contrasts with the sweetness of the fruit and
+The pepper adds a warmth which contrasts with the sweetness of the fruit and wine.

 • 6 small firm-ripe pears, about 2 pounds

 • 1 750-ml bottle dry red wine

 • 1/2 pint whipping cream

 1. Pare the pears, leaving the stems intact.
 With paring knife or vegetable peeler, remove as much of the cores as possible from the blossom ends.